The typical day for my two dogs starts with a big hug, a hearty breakfast, a treat and a morning Reiki session …

 Reiki for dogs has the power to soothe, heal, relax and energize.
 It has become a regular habit in our household, and your dogs may dig it, too.

-What’s Reiki for Dogs?
+What Is Reiki for Dogs?

 There are several dog chakra points, including the …

-Anyone can become a practitioner by undergoing what is known as Reiki attunement.
-Here a Reiki Master channels special energies into the student, opening the way for the student to channel Reiki energy herself.
+Anyone can become a practitioner by undergoing what’s known as Reiki attunement.
+Here a Reiki Master channels special energies into the student.
+The master opens the way for the student to channel Reiki energy herself.

 Reiki is intelligent energy with a mind of its own and it goes exactly where it’s needed.
 It can travel over great distances across the world or small bounds across the room.

-What Reiki Can Do for All Dogs
+What Reiki Can Do For Your Dog

 The benefits of Reiki may not always be obvious, either in dogs or humans, but there are many to be had.
 Reiki can help: